 The purchase of a statue in Baker's honor was authorized by Congress in 1873 contrary to the advice of the Joint Committee on the Library, which had no objection to the work of art or the man depicted but was concerned that if a precedent were established "the work of multiplying images of departed members must go on, defying alike all distinction or pre-eminence."
 Sculptor Horatio Stone had made a model for a statue of Baker in 1862, less than a year after the senator's death; upon receiving the order from Congress in 1873, he had the statue carved at life size in marble in his Roman studio.
 Placed in National Statuary Hall in 1876, it was the first statue in the Capitol to honor a Civil War soldier.
 At some time before 1909, it was moved to the Rotunda, where it remained until its relocation to the Hall of Columns in 1979.

 Horatio Stone was born in Jackson, New York, in 1808.
-Stone’s attempts at woodcarving as a boy showed his early interest in sculpture, but he left home as young man to study medicine.
+Stone's attempts at woodcarving as a boy showed his early interest in sculpture, but he left home as young man to study medicine.
 In the mid to late 1840s, he closed his practice and moved to Washington, D.C., to focus on sculpture.
 He became interested in the decoration of the Capitol as a founder and president of the Washington Art Association, which evolved into the National Art Association.
 In 1858, the Association petitioned Congress to form an art commission to oversee the acquisition of art for the Capitol; the commission existed for only one year.
 Stone maintained studios in Washington, including, at times, a room in the Capitol, and in Italy.
-He sculpted two other statues for the U.S. Capitol: John Hancock (1861) and Alexander Hamilton (1868).
+He sculpted three other pieces in the U.S. Capitol: John Hancock (1861), Alexander Hamilton (1868) and the Federal Vases (1871).
 He died in Carrara, Italy, in 1875.